The National Quilt Museum (Photo Courtesy of The National Quilt Museum)

 Hours

-The National Quilt Museum is open 7 days a week:
+The National Quilt Museum is open 7 days a week.
+The hours are Monday – Saturday from 10:00 am until 5:00 pm year-round.

-- Also open Sundays March 1 – November 30 from 1 pm to 5 pm.
+The museum is open Sundays from March 1 until November 30 from 1:00 pm to 5:00 pm.

-- Closed: Easter Sunday, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Day.
+The museum is closed on Easter Sunday, Thanksgiving Day, Christmas Eve, Christmas Day, and New Year’s Day.